scientifichackers/zproc/docs/user/introduction.rst

 Introduction to ZProc
 =====================

-The whole architecture of zproc is built around a :py:class:`.State` object.
+The idea of zproc revolves around this :py:class:`.State` object.

-:py:class:`.Context` is provided as a convenient wrapper over :py:class:`.Process` and :py:class:`.State`.
+A :py:class:`.Context` is provided as an encapsulation of :py:class:`.Process` and :py:class:`.State`.
 It's the most obvious way to launch processes with zproc.

 Each :py:class:`.Context` object is associated with a state;
-accessible by its processes.
+accessible by its Processes.

 Here's how you create a :py:class:`.Context`.